CharlesSieg/articles/aws/docker/Dockerize a Node.js Web Service.md

 Hello World!
 ```

+Notice that the web service is running on port 8080 within the container and that requests on host port 8181 are being successfully routed to 8080.

 Congratulations!
 That's all there is to getting a Node.js web service up and running inside of a Docker container.